 The work plan template (see Attachment D) provided by DBH is required.
-The work plan describes key activities and tasks to successfully deliver the scope of services and aligns with the Project Description narrative under Application Requirements.
+The work plan describes key activities and tasks to successfully deliver interventions and supports integral to a multi-tiered school-based behavioral health program, including but not limited to teacher and parent consultation; whole classroom delivery of evidence-based manualized curriculum; social skills-building and problem-solving groups; school team meetings; care coordination, and crisis management.
+Each school will also be provided funding to support a portion of a supervisor's salary.
 The activities and tasks should be organized chronologically, and each should have an identified responsible staff, target completion date, and associated output.